brooklynrail/brooklynrail-platform/content/events/2023/07/summer-screening-series-today-2022.md

 ---
 title: Summer Screening Series | Today (2022)
 deck: Directed by Su Friedrich
-summary: The Brooklyn Rail’s Film section believes big questions are essential to envisioning engaged and responsible cinema.
+summary: Register to receive a 24-hour access link and password to the film.
+The Brooklyn Rail’s Film section believes big questions are essential to envisioning engaged and responsible cinema.
 From the environmental crisis to spirituality, the films we cover embrace fraught scenarios, complex ideas, and innovative practices of storytelling.
 From July 24-28, enjoy five films selected by our Film Editors Laura Jane Valenza and Edward Charles Mendez.
   Together, these stunning films celebrate and amplify unique approaches.
 date: 2023-07-24T00:00:00-0500